 There was no apparent link between handheld device screen time and other communications delays, such as social interactions, body language, or gestures.
 This is the first study to report a link between handheld devices and expressive language delay.

 I have two children; a daughter who is 3 and a son who is 7 months.
-My son NEVER gets screen time, neither did my daughter at his age.
+My son (and daughter at his age) NEVER gets screen time.
 My daughter loves movies and will occasionally watch YouTube when my in-laws are babysitting her.
-My rules for the iPad and YouTube?
+What are my rules for the iPad and YouTube?
 No more than 10 minutes and then she has to read some books.

 I also communicate with her while she is on the iPad so that she doesn’t become a zombie.
 When she watches movies on TV, I also ask her questions about what she is watching and limit that to one movie a day, usually after bath time.
 My daughter is “typical” and has no speech or language delays.

-We already wrote about 3 Questions to Ask When Choosing Screen Time Activities for Your Toddler, here is a quick reminder:
+In 3 Questions to Ask When Choosing Screen Time Activities for Your Toddler, we suggest that you ask the following:

 - Can I do this screen time activity WITH my child?

 - Can the activity spark language and conversation?